AlexanderPanchyshyn/Yellow-Team-JSON-Project/use-cases.md

 A user logs in to the system.
 User choose option to create a collection and parse to json format.
 User fulfil information about collection.
 System parse text to json format.
 System displays information.

+### Use case 10: User retrieving date from json format
+A user logs in the system.
+User choose option to retrieve data from json string.
+User fulfil information about source json.
+System retrieving data from json format.
+System displays information.